THE VMIAC DECLARATION

 SOCIAL CHANGE

-We asked people to imagine a miracle had occurred, and that society had changed to be wonderfully supportive.
+We asked people to imagine a miracle had occurred and that society had changed to be wonderfully supportive.
 What would that look like?

 Most of all, we dreamed of a society that shows us understanding and where we are safe:

-“A social security system designed to support people instead of punish them.”
+“A social security system designed to support

 “First and foremost, people need to feel safe.
 Being free from violence and coercion is essential.”